muratk3n/thirdwave/en/README.md

 and among enough knowledgable people, their average leads to something acceptably optimal.

-In econ there is divisions around thriftyness and extra spending (some research popping up on the question but nothing solid), right and left have different answers.
+In econ there is division around thriftyness and extra spending (some research popping up on the question but nothing solid), right and left have different answers.
 Fine.